Child Dental Benefit Scheme

 Use them only up to the age of 2, then remove them.
 They are easier to remove than the child’s own thumb!

 Your dentist will advise you on your child’s development and dental health.
-You are than welcome to discuss any fears or worries you may have.
+You are then welcome to discuss any fears or worries you may have.

 It’s best to get advice from your dentist or dental therapist if your child would benefit from fissure sealing the permanent back molar teeth